rinamishra/India_AI_Stage2/Data Preprocessing/readme.txt

-For Data Augmentation, we are using the jackaduma/SecBERT model in which masked words context is used:
+For Data Augmentation, we are using the jackaduma/SecBERT model in which masked words concept is used.
+This could be better understood with the help of below example.

 ✅ Original sentence:
 "I received random calls and abusive messages on my WhatsApp."